 To merge individual level files from different waves use pidp.
 For example,

 But we have done this exercise for you.
 We provide this variable and other time invariant variables in the file xwavedat.
 It is an individual level file (each row uniquely identified by pidp).
 It contains all individuals ever present in a responding household in the 18 waves of the BHPS (N=43,272).
 So, after merging your analysis sample with this file, you should remove all those individuals who are in xwavedat but not in your analysis sample.

 Hope this helps.

-#8 Updated by Sharon Rith about 4 years ago
+#8 Updated by Sharon Rith over 4 years ago

 Hi thanks for the reply,